zenglenn42/utbc2019-hw-12-bamazon/README.md

 I'm using the 'waterfall' async model in which the results of the upstream callback are passed as parameters to the next downstream callback.
 Plus I'm throwing in some object oriented decomposition since it's just the right thing to do.

-The overall Bamazon customer class is now looing like this ...
+The overall Tinyson customer class is now looing like this ...

 ```
-module.exports = class BamazonCustomer {
+module.exports = class TinysonCustomer {

   constructor(dbConnectionConfig, selectProductPrompt, selectQuantityPrompt) {
     this.techSupportNumber = "1 800 867-5309"